cilium/cilium/Documentation/contributing/development/contributing_guide.rst

        #.
 Assign a member that is responsible for that code section to that GitHub
           issue;
        #.
 If it is a relevant bug to the rest of the committers, bring the issue
           up in the weekly meeting.
+For example:

+          * The issue may impact an upcoming release; or
+          * The resolution is unclear and assistance is needed to make progress; or
+          * The issue needs additional attention from core contributors to confirm the resolution is the right path.

    #. `Issues recently commented are not left out unanswered <https://github.com/cilium/cilium/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Akind%2Fcommunity-report>`_: